jessicacliong/JessicaLiong_T1A3/README.md

 The application allows users to register for an account and save their sleep information.
 Existing users can also log in using their credentials to access their personal information.

-### 1. Log Daily Sleep Times & factors contributing to Sleep
+### 1. Log Daily Sleep Times & Factors Affecting Sleep
 Users are able to log in sleep time every day and keep track of the quality of their sleep, whether they had a goodnight's sleep or they didn't, rating it from 1-10.
 The application allows users to write down comments and factors during the day or during the night before they slept that could impact the user's sleep.

-### 2. Sleep Reports
+### 2. Sleep Report (1 Day)
-Gives user reports of their sleep time, quality and other factors or comments associated with that sleep within certain time perioeds.
-I have filtered them to 1 week, 1 month and 3 months.
+Gives user a report of their sleep time, quality, and other associated sleep information including a journal of a desired date.
+Users input a desired date and the information of their sleep conditions will be displayed on their terminal.

+### 3. Sleep Report (1 week)
+Gives users a report of their sleep time, quality and other relevant sleep information over a period of 1 week period.
+The 1 week period can be specified through user inputs of the desired start date and end date.
+Available sleep logs saved in the system will be displayed to the user as a terminal output.
+Note: The 1 week period specified will include the start date and the end date defined by the user, if a log for those dates exist in record.

 ### 3. Suggest Tips on better Sleep
-Gives users useful tips to help them gain ample quantity and quality sleep for a more productive day
+Upon the completion of a sleep log entry, user's will be given a sleep tip on their terminal window to help them gain ample quantity and quality sleep for a more productive day.

 ## Implementation Plan